Diegod01/Diegod01/README.md

-# Hola, para acceder a el portafolio de proyectos entra a este link:
+# Hello, to access the project portfolio go to this link:
 # https://github.com/Diegod01/Portafolio-2.0